mk513147/advice-generator-app-main/README.md

 ### Useful resources

-- [Example resource 1](https://loading.io/) - This website helped me to set loading screen reason.
+- [https://loading.io/] - This website helped me to set loading screen reason.
 I really liked this website and will use it going forward.
-- [Example resource 2](https://fonts.google.com/) - This is an amazing website which helped me in applaying amazing fonts to my website.
+- [https://fonts.google.com/] - This is an amazing website which helped me in applaying amazing fonts to my website.

 ## Author